microsoft/QuantumLibraries/Design/meetings/2022/api-design-2022-05.md

 # Q# API Design Discussions / May 2022

-Reviewers (in order by username): ...
+Reviewers (in order by username): cgranade

 ## Agenda